Permit to Acquire

 • Who issues it?
 Victoria Police's Licensing and Regulation Division

 • How long is it valid?
-28 days, same as Queensland.
+28 days, you've gotta hustle if you see a gun you like!

-• Special Note: Victoria, like Queensland, recognizes PTAs from certain bordering states.
+• Special Note: Victoria, like Queensland, recognises PTAs from certain bordering states.

 Western Australia